malika65/URL-Cutter/readme.md

-This is little url cutter , that cut urls into 4 digit url
+This is a little url cutter , that cut urls into 4 digit url